-1 Only applicable where paragraph 8(f) of Part B of the Final Terms is marked as "Applicable."
+Only applicable where paragraph 8(f) of Part B of the Final Terms is marked as "Applicable."

-2 Delete where: (a) none of the Managers/Dealers are MiFID II investment firms that are manufacturers pursuant to MiFID II for the purposes of the offering of the relevant Tranche of Covered Bonds, or revise where the relevant manufacturers have determined that an alternative target market is appropriate for the offering of the relevant Tranche of Covered Bonds (or beneficial interests therein), or (b) this matter is already addressed in the issue-specific prospectus for the issue of Covered Bonds.
+Delete where none of the Managers/Dealers are MiFID II investment firms that are manufacturers pursuant to MiFID II for the purposes of the offering of the relevant series of Covered Bonds, or revise where the relevant manufacturers have determined that an alternative target market is appropriate for the offering of the relevant series of Covered Bonds (or beneficial interests therein).
 If this paragraph is included but the paragraph regarding the PRIIPS Regulation is not included, then include the definition of MiFID II in this paragraph.